Veterans and Identity TheftUpdated: November 4, 2022

-What does the government tell veterans to do if they are the victims of identity theft?
-The Federal Trade Commission says the very first thing to consider aside from personal damage control is reporting the problem.
+What do the authorities tell veterans to do if they are victims of identity theft?

-The FTC official site reminds consumers that when you report scams and identity theft issues to the FTC, the government learns more about how veterans and other consumers “experience fraud.”
+When you report scams and identity theft issues to the FTC, authorities learn more about how veterans and other consumers experience fraud.

-Knowing that is very important from a prevention and enforcement perspective, but what does the government tell veterans to do aside from reporting the incident?
+However, what should veterans do besides reporting the incident?
 How you respond to identity theft is very important in the earliest stages of recovering from it.

-There are many pro-consumer government websites including the FTC (see above), the Consumer Financial Protection Bureau, and state-level agencies such as State Trade Commissions.
+There are many pro-consumer government websites, including the FTC, the Consumer Financial Protection Bureau and state agencies such as State Trade Commissions.

 - Credit cards